Ziad-Ashraf-Abdu/smart-lumbar-trainer/smart-lumbar-trainer.md

 ---

 ## Overview
 Low back pain (LBP) is a common musculoskeletal disorder, with high-load resistance training being a significant risk factor when performed with improper kinematics [1], [2], [3].
-This project addresses the inability of novice weightlifters to dissociate hip flexion (i.e., hinging at the pelvis) from lumbar flexion (i.e., rounding the lower spine) during exercises such as the deadlift and squat[14] and [15].
+This project addresses a kinematic problem which is the inability of novice weightlifters to dissociate hip flexion (i.e., hinging at the pelvis) from lumbar flexion (i.e., rounding the lower spine) during exercises such as the deadlift and squat[14] and [15].

-The **Dual-IMU Smart Trainer** uses a differential sensing architecture to isolate relative lumbar flexion through mathematical subtraction of pelvic motion from thoracic motion[8],[10].
+We propose the **Dual-IMU Smart Trainer** system that uses a differential sensing architecture to estimate relative lumbar flexion through mathematical subtraction of pelvic motion from thoracic motion[8],[10].
 Unlike single-sensor devices [6] that only measure global trunk inclination, this system ensures feedback is only triggered by actual form breakdowns, not healthy hip hinge movements.
+The advantage of using dual IMUs is to improve measurement accuracy yet with minimal use of hardware

 **Key features:**
-* **Differential Sensing**: Employs two MPU6050 sensors strategically placed at the thoracolumbar (T12/L1) and lumbosacral (L5/S1) junctions.
+* **Differential Sensing**: Employs two MPU6050 sensors strategically placed at the boundaries of lower back thoracolumbar (T12/L1) above and lumbosacral (L5/S1) junctions below.
-* **Bilateral Haptic Feedback**: Immediate tactile cueing via vibration motors positioned over the erector (back) spinae muscles.
+* **Bilateral Haptic Feedback**: Immediate tactile cueing for wrong motion via vibration motors positioned over the erector (back) spinae muscles.
 * **Robust Orientation Filter**: Combines complementary filtering and Zero-Velocity Update (ZUPT) algorithms to mitigate sensor drift.
-* **Secure Mobile Integration**: Real-time data spine visualization via Flutter app, with data secured using AES-CTR encryption over Bluetooth Low Energy.
+* **Secure Mobile Integration**: Real-time data spine visualization as animated movement via Flutter app, with data secured using AES-CTR encryption over Bluetooth Low Energy.
-* **Three-Zone Safety System**: Green, Yellow, and Red zones based on biomechanical safe thresholds.
+* **Three-Zone Safety System**: flagiing motions as Green, Yellow, and Red zones based on biomechanical safe thresholds.

 ---